 Our goal now is to raise ~$35,000 to produce the physical guide which will then be ready and available to use at workshops and training events.
 This money will be used to support Sapphire for three to five months (~$17,000) to lay out and design the guide.
 Design involves creating a book that uses the core text and integrates images and diagrams to clearly demonstrate the amazing interactions fungi are involved in.
 Roz will manage the project and be an author, for this she will be supported with a stipend of $5000.
 We will require the services of a Content Editor to bring together the ‘voices’ of the many authors into harmony, who will also receive a stipend of $5000.
 Printing costs are estimated at $8000 for the first edition

-We hope to finish the book by the end of 2019.
+We hope to finish the book writing and illustrations by June 2020 and then finish the editing and layout by August 2020 ready to print and send out by October 2020.
 So that we can do this, we are continuing to raise funds here through donations to the project (button above) and through the sale of rewards (coming soon).
 This is will be more cost efficient than losing fees to a crowd funding page so please share our page with anyone or group who you think may be interested or share our Facebook page.

 Roz is taking donations for this project directly.
 Contact her for the account details for direct donation to the account or use the donate button above for credit cards.
 If you would like to donate by cheque please make out to Roz Hart and post to Fungi4Land, PO Box 967, Merlynston VIC 3058.
 We will send you a receipt on request.